mrbid/EOSIO-AUCTIONS/README.md

 Try not to use the pre-compiled smart contracts if you can, as they may not be upto-date with the latest code release.

-Private auctions are more efficient on ram uage than public ones.
+countour_private is more efficient on ram uage than countour_public.